fortvivlan/overseleser/readme.md

 - You may choose source language out of ~ 15 languages
 - Destination language will be most probably English
 - There is a note area where you can write your notes - they get saved with the rest
+- You can create automatic dictionaries and add your words
+- The dictionary can be viewed in a separate window or printed as txt file
 - You may copy selected text and paste it anywhere you want
 - There are hotkeys!